 Diet, exercise, alcohol and your general health all strongly affect the control of your diabetes.
 Discuss these things with

-If you have not told your doctor about any of the above, tell them before you start to take Daonil.
+If you have not told your doctor about any of the above, tell him/her before you start taking Daonil.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including medicines that you buy without a prescription

 from your pharmacy, supermarket or health food shop.